Magic-Abracadabra/magic-import/README.md

 ```python
 import numpy as np
 ```
-will install numpy first, and then numpy will be successfully installed.
+will install numpy first, and then numpy will be successfully imported.
 Yeah, that easy.

-After import one package, the following libraries will work, too:
+After importing one package, the following libraries will work, too:
 ```python
 import pyaudio, pymovie, pyautogui, ...
 ```